Divij Kohli दिविज कोहली

 Abstract

-Presented at: Financial Management Association 2024 (coauthor), University of Illinois at Urbana-Champaign
+Presented at: Midwest Finance Association 2026, American Finance Association 2026 (coauthor), Georgetown McDonough 2025 (coauthor), University of Illinois Urbana-Champaign

-with Viraj Chordia, Justin Mohr and Yucheng Zhou
+with Viraj R. Chordiya, Justin Mohr, and Yucheng Zhou (Draft)